Table of Contents

 When the camera is aimed at the surrounding environment:

-1. The real-time camera feed will be displayed on the screen.
+1. Real-time camera feed will be displayed on the screen.

 2. A 3D animated panda model will be rendered.

-3. The UI will show the current camera status (e.g., resolution, FPS).
+3. UI displays current camera status (e.g., resolution, FPS).

-4. Click the Loop Size button to switch the supported output frame resolution of the current camera.
+4. Click the Loop Size button to cycle through supported output frame resolutions.

 5. Click the Flash Torch button to turn off/on the flashlight.

-6. Click HorizontalFlip to toggle mirror display of the current image.
+6. Click HorizontalFlip to toggle mirror display of the current view.

-7. Click CaptureIamge to toggle whether the model captures the current environment as its own texture.
+7. Click CaptureImage to toggle whether the model captures the current environment as its own texture.

-8. Click CameraImage to toggle whether to display the current camera feed.
+8. Click CameraImage to toggle the display of the current camera feed.

 9. Click Camera to turn off/on the current camera.
-When turned off, the image will remain unchanged from its state before closing.
+The view will freeze when turned off.

 10. Use the NextCamera button to dynamically switch between front/rear cameras.